atom/flight-manual.atom.io/content/hacking-atom/sections/handling-uris.md

 {{#warning}}

 **Warning:** Handling URIs triggered from other applications, like a web browser, is a powerful tool, but also one that can be jarring.
 You should shape your package's user experience to handle this well.
 In general, you should **avoid taking direct action on behalf of a user**.
-For example, a URI handler that installs a package is bad, but a URI handler that shows the package's pane in the settings view is useful.
-A URI handler that immediately clones a repo is bad, but a URI handler that prompts the user to clone a repo is okay.
+For example, a URI handler that immediately installs a package is too invasive, but a URI handler that shows the package's pane in the settings view is useful.
+A URI handler that begins to clone a repo is bad, but a URI handler that *prompts* the user to clone a repo is okay.

 Any package with a URI handler that we feel violates this guideline is subject to removal from the Atom package registry at our discretion.